punit170/DSL-for-LogicGate-designers/README.md

 ## LogicGate

-LogicGate() are required to create and evaluate some user defined logic gate.
-It takes a user defined string as a parameter which is the user-defined name for the logic gate.
+LogicGate() is required to create and evaluate some user-defined logic gates.
+It takes a user-defined string as a parameter which is the user-defined name for the logic gate.

 //Creating a logic gate<br>
 **Assign(LogicGate("NotGate"), NOT(Input("A"))).eval**